10 tips for building a workplace culture that welcomes feedback

 This is essential for getting your people to engage positively with performance-based feedback.
 Without adequate warning, employees don’t have time to prepare, and can justifiably feel ambushed.

-Typically, workplace feedback is between an employee and their line manager.
-Managers account for the vast majority of variation in engagement stats and play a key role in guiding employee development.
+Typically, feedback at work is between an employee and their line manager.
+Line managers are often an employee's main point of contact with broader work culture.
+This level of familiarity is why managers play a key role in guiding employee development.
 But while performance management is the main purpose of workplace feedback, it’s not the only one.

 If you want a highly engaged workforce, you need to ensure that feedback flows in both directions.
 But importantly, that you’re actually listening to what your people say.
-Properly leveraged, employee feedback can play a key role in enhancing your workplace culture.
+Properly leveraged, employee feedback can make a huge difference to your work culture.
+It's not just about improving how employees perform, but also listening to their insight to remove blockers to their productivity.

 A big part of performance management’s image problem is that employees dread justifying their role to their boss.
 Knowing how to build a feedback culture at work means knowing how to make people enthusiastic about getting feedback.

-A big part of how to build a feedback culture at work is making sure the topics of discussion don’t get muddled in your employee’s memory.
-Despite the popularity of the “feedback sandwich”, it usually just leads to the recipient focusing either the positive or negative feedback, depending on their disposition.
+A big part of how to build a feedback culture at work is making sure the topics of discussion don’t get muddled in your staff's memory.
+Despite the widespread use of the “feedback sandwich”, it usually just leads to the employee focusing on either the positive or negative feedback, depending on their current state of mind.

 And just as it’s important to reinforce the things your employees are doing right, you also need to call out mistakes and areas for development.
-So, rather than nestling your criticisms between compliments, clearly separate your positive and negative feedback.
+So, rather than burying your constructive feedback between compliments, clearly separate them.

-Negative feedback shouldn’t be about berating your employee, but having a calm discussion about ways to improve and how you can support them.
+Negative feedback shouldn’t be about telling your people off, rather it's about having a calm discussion to agree improves and how you can support them.

 Employees tend to look to their managers for guidance.
 So, if you’re trying to ensure a successful launch for a new feedback tool like an employee check-in, then you need to lead by example.

 Let’s say you’re the CEO.
 You assign your department leaders check-in updates to complete, which then gives them an example of how to use it with their own teams.
-When tools are designed to be straightforward and accessible, simply modelling the usage you wish to see can be can eliminate the need for specific policy.
+Model the behaviour you want to see.
+Show your team that it's not one rule for you and another for them.
+It'll stop the need for specific policies and show your people you trust them.

-Trust is a key component of how to build a feedback culture at work.
+Trust is a key part of how to build a feedback culture at work.
 This is especially true considering that managers need to be able to get open and honest feedback from employees.
+But staff often feel pressured to keep their real opinions to themselves, or at least filter them heavily.

 Document all workplace feedback.
-You also need to make that documentation accessible to the people involved.
-Keeping accurate records as you go takes so much prep-work out of annual performance reviews because the information is all right there.
+You also need to make it accessible to the people involved.
+Keep accurate records as you go.
+This gets rid of up to 90% of the prep work for annual performance reviews because the information is all right there.

 Weekly10 helps managers to give their team feedback that’s timely, specific, and honest.
 Anonymous feedback lacks trust and accountability.
 Transparent feedback shows your people that they’re valued which is an important part of feeling engaged at work.
-Feedback starts meaningful conversations that help all your people to understand how they’re doing.
-And we all know that engaged people out-perform their peers.
+Feedback starts better conversations that help all your people to understand how they’re doing.
+And we all know that engaged people perform better than their peers.